Leader-board/St-Andrews/namestats/README.md

 Note that students who are in a Leave of Absence are usually included in the list, but not former staff, alumni or terminated students.
 Also note that the names in the list are usually the official name and not your preferred name.
 ## Publicly available
 The top 50 first and last names amongst the students at the university.

-About 30% of all existing students have a unique name.
+About 18% of all existing students have a unique name, and there are around 19030 names (aka users) in the database.
 ## Only for St Andrews users
 [All the first and last names ranked by popularity](https://universityofstandrews907-my.sharepoint.com/:x:/g/personal/dm282_st-andrews_ac_uk/EUmG7H6XL01MvTgRwPJ2BQ0BEAcPynqvXwHROL_S3IWTPg?e=oqRxzP)